Maritime Collections and Memorials in Ireland

 Photographic display relating to canals in Ireland.
 Models of operation of locks Curently closed

 10 Hannover basin – Ringsend

 Some historic craft afloat including MV Naomh Eanna – Aran Island ferry built Dublin 1957 and Mary B Stanford lifeboat which accompanied the Daunt Lightvessel for days as she drifted before a hurricane, nearby on south quays is Dublin port diving bell.
 Across the river is the lightship Kikkiwake and the floating restaurant Cill Airne built in the Dublin dockyard in 1960.
 Believed to be the last riveted ship built in Europe.

 11 Prince of Wales and Rochdale memorials

-Headstones mark the burial place of the victims of this 1807 disaster ( see elsewhere on this site) at Monkstown cemetery (access key with electrical shop at eth bottom of the hill).
+Headstones mark the burial place of the victims of this 1807 disaster at Monkstown cemetery (access key with electrical shop at eth bottom of the hill).
 Dalkey Heritage centre (churchyard adjoining the castle) and Williamstown cemetery beside the Tara Towers Hotel on the Merrion road. .

 12 Seamen’s war memorial – City Quay – Dublin

 Anchor on granite plinth commemorating Irish merchant seamen lost during second world war

 Anchor from RMS Leinster on plinth near Carlisle pier from whence she sailed before being torpedoed in November 1918.
 (Click here to read about the loss of the Leinster) Also on the east pier is the Ajax memorial to seaman from HMS Ajax who lost their lives attempting a rescue.